clarkritchie/clarkritchie/README.md

 - `aws-guardduty` -- Sets up Guard Duty in 4 regions
 - `aws-iam-accounts` -- Used to manage IAM jusers
 - `aws-postgres-rds` -- RDS Serverless v2
-- `backend-remote-state`-- Terraform for the Terraform
-- `github-manager` -- How I managed GitHub... this one needs a lot of refactoring